lilinmail0523/IRIE-term-project2018/README.md

 ## LDA
 In LDA, each word is viewed as a mixture of various topics.
 We can assign each word a set of topics probability via LDA.
 To acquire document topics vectors, we can use word topics to deal with it.
-Finding a proper way converting word topics to documents/quires topics is viewed as hard work.
-In this project, we apply two approach (average, tf-idf) to do so.
+Finding a proper way to convert word topics to documents/quires topics is viewed as hard work.
+In this project, we apply two approaches (average, tf-idf) to do so.

 Average: term topic * term **frequency** in documents/queries and sum up to obtain documents/queries topic scores.
 tf-idf: term topic * term **tf-idf weight** in documents/queries and sum up to obtain documents/queries topic scores.